Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Miscellany

 \begin{example} The following construction, originally due to Kanatchikov \cite{Kanatchikov}, arises in the context of the De Donder\textendash Weyl covariant Hamiltonian formulation of classical field theory.
 It might serve as an example of an operator Leibniz algebra.
 Let $E$ be a smooth manifold, regarded as a \textit{polymomentum phase space}, equipped with a multisymplectic form $\Omega$, that is, a closed $(k+1)$-form subject to the non-degeneracy condition

 for any vector field $X$ on $E$.
 The special case of $k=1$ corresponds to the ordinary symplectic setting.

-Typically, $E$ is to be thought of as the total space of a fiber bundle over an $n$-dimensional space-time manifold $M$.
+Here, $E$ is to be thought of as the total space of a fiber bundle $E\to M$ over an $n$-dimensional space-time manifold $M$.
 Locally, $\Omega$ provides a splitting of a sufficiently small coordinate chart on $E$ into the \textit{horizontal} (the space-time coordinates) and the \textit{vertical} (the field variables and the corresponding polymomenta) directions.
 In particular, that enables one to single out the vertical component $d^V$ of the de Rham differential $d$ on $E$.
 The crucial feature of this set-up is that for any $p$-form $F$ on $E$, there is a vertical multivector-valued horizontal $1$-form $X_F$ satisfying $X_F\lrcorner \Omega=d^V F$.
 Now, taking $A$ to be the de Rham algebra $A_{\it dR}^*(E)$ with the exterior product and setting

 gives rise to an operator Leibniz algebra.
 A peculiar asymmetry of this bracket is manifest.
-Namely, the bracket $[-,-]_{ij}$ vanishes for $i>1$, that is, it satisfies the Leibniz rule with respect to the first argument, and it is a differential operator $[F,-]_{i,n-p}$ of order $n-p$ with respect to the second argument whenever $F$ is a $p$-form. \end{example}
+Namely, the bracket satisfies the Leibniz rule with respect to the first argument, and it is a differential operator $[F,-]$ of order $n-p$ with respect to the second argument whenever $F$ is a $p$-form.
+In that regard, the above construction presents an example of an operator algebra over the corresponding operad of Leibniz algebras. \end{example}

-In absence of skew symmetry of the bracket the following serves as a generalization of Definition~\ref{Koupim Tereje?}.